Formulation and verification of multiscale gyrokinetic simulation of kinetic-MHD processes in toroidal plasmas: Introduction

 This paper is organized as follows.
-In section 2, the model eqautions are given, in which the gyrokinetic ion and drift kinetic electron model are used.
-In the long wavelength limit, this model reduces to the ideal MHD model and the ideal MHD dispersion relation (the vorticity equation) can be found.
-In section 3 we show the simulation results from the kink mode benchmark and the results from over 5000 simulations of kink instability.
+In Section 2, the model equations are given, in which the gyrokinetic ion model, the drift kinetic electron models, and the gyrokinetic Maxwell equations are presented.
+In the long wavelength limit, this model reduces to the ideal MHD model with both the linear ideal MHD dispersion relation (the vorticity equation) and the nonlinear ponderomotive force.
+In Section 3, we describe the simulation results from the kink mode benchmark and the results from over 5000 simulations of kink instability.
 The conclusion is given in Section 4.
+Some detailed formulations and numerical implementations are given in Appendices.
+The expressions of the equation of particle motion and field equations in Boozer coordinates are given in Appendix \ref{sec:eqs_in_boozer}.
+The method to construct Boozer coordinates is given in Appendix \ref{sec:XMAP}.
+A complete form of the perpendicular Laplacian operator is given in Appendix \ref{sec:LaplacionOp}.
+In Appendix \ref{sec:GKenergy}, we show the gyrokinetic energy conservation and the way to calculate the transfer between kinetic and field energy.
+The electron parallel momentum equation is used in our model, and the detailed expression of each term is listed in Appendix \ref{sec:EMomt}.
+The model to simulate neoclassical tearing mode (NTM) is shown in Appendix \ref{sec:NTMmodel}.
+Finally, the numerical methods to calculate the equilibrium parallel current, which is essential to drive the internal kink mode, are shown in Appendix \ref{sec:Jpara}.